#ShareTheMicInCyber x New America Fellowship

 Impact

 Over the past three years, #ShareTheMicInCyber has supported 21 Fellows and produced 14 research products that address emerging technology issues from artificial intelligence, data privacy, and tech-facilitated human harms.
-Our work has advocated for

 • Professional development impact highlights: